ctfpilot/ctfd-manager/README.md

 ## How to run

-The following sections describes how to run the CTFd manager application.
+The following sections describe how to run the CTFd manager application.

 ### Notes